Star Ocean: The Last Hope: Synopsis

 Edge Maverick is a member of the Space Reconnaissance Force (SRF).
 Along with childhood friend Reimi Saionji, he embarks on the first interstellar travel conducted by humanity to discover other hospitable worlds and possibly another home for humanity.
 Edge's best friend, Crowe Almedio, is a Captain in the SRF and is also assigned on the mission.
 Departing the Lunar base, Reimi and Edge are assigned as crew members on board the "Calnus", while Crowe is given command of the "Aquila".
-Shortly after launch, the ships shift into hyperspace.
-However, there is a meteor shower in the middle of the path and all ships, except the Aquila, crash-land on the planet Aeos.
+Shortly after launch, the ships shift into hyperspace, but there is a meteor shower in the middle of the path and all ships, except the Aquila, crash-land on the planet Aeos.
 The Captain of the Calnus, Grafton, gives Edge and Reimi the assignment of exploring the planet and searching for the other ships.
 While searching, the two discover a downed SRF ship and a dying crew member.
 He warns the two about a meteor fragment his team collected, saying that he had to kill his team because of it.
 Shortly after, a large monster materializes.
 With the help of an unknown man, they defeat the creature.
 The man introduces himself as be Faize Sheifa Beleth, an Eldarian and an ally of Earth.
 The trio head back to the Calnus, where a large base has been built by the Eldarians.
 It is revealed that the Eldarians and Earth have been allies for several years, and the Eldarians actually gave Earth the interstellar travel technology.
 With a lot to clean up, Captain Grafton gives command of his ship to Edge, with Reimi and Faize accompanying him.
 With a repaired Calnus, the trio head outward.

 With the help of SRF operator Welch Vineyard, the trio continue the mission of exploration.
 They head to planet Lemuris and begin exploring.
 The group meet Lymle Lemuri Phi, a little girl and grand daughter of the village elder, Ghimdo, who is suffering from an illness that's slowly turning him to stone.
 The group eventually discover a crashed alien ship and also discover the source of the illness.
 The alien ship is revealed to be a Cardianon ship, who were using the populace to experiment on.
 Lymle joins the group and they head off to the Cardianon mothership, as the Cardianon have no homeworld.
 On the mothership, they discover more experiments turning the Cardianon into monsters, using these strange energy stones they call "Epiphanies of Guidance".
 Eventually meeting up with Morphua cyborg Bacchus D-79, the group flee the ship as it begins to hyperjump into an unknown section of the galaxy.
 The group agrees that they need to return to homebase and inform the Eldarians, Morphus, and Earth of the Cardianons' experiments.
 While attempting to hyperjump, the group are trapped in a strange vortex and land on an unknown planet.